 €€€ | Luxury | Panoramic Views

-On the far side of the Alhambra, you will find the opulent Arabic-styled Alhambra Palace Hotel.
-Perched on the side of the hill, its panoramic restaurant and terrace have stunning views.
+On the far side of the Alhambra, you’ll find the opulent Arabic-style Alhambra Palace Hotel.
+Set on the side of the hill, its restaurant and terrace have stunning views.
 You’ll see the Sierra Nevada mountains, the city and plains to the south of Granada, and, best of all, the setting sun.

-The hotel was built over a 100 years ago, and was Spain’s first five-star hotel, as well as Andalusia’s first iron-structured building.
-In terms of exteriors and interiors, it certainly wouldn’t look out of place in Damascus, Amman, or Dubai.
+The hotel was built over 100 years ago and was Spain’s first five-star hotel.
+The exterior and interior design wouldn’t look out of place in Damascus, Amman, or Dubai.

-In fact, while the Alhambra itself is a monument, the Alhambra Palace Hotel gives you a clearer idea of how the walls would have been decorated.
-Its brightly colored geometric forms as well as the oriental rugs will soon have you dreaming of the Arabian Nights.
+In fact, the Alhambra Palace Hotel gives you a clearer idea of how the walls would have been decorated in the Alhambra monument.
+Its brightly colored geometric forms and oriental rugs will soon have you dreaming of the Arabian Nights.

-If you want to avoid the jet-set in the restaurant, take a seat on the terrace and order a selection of Iberian cheeses and hams, or the excellent assortment of tapas to share.
-This last plate overflows with toasts topped with Iberian pork, marinated sardines, herring roe, duck and the unmissable cured ham.
+For a more relaxed vibe, take a seat on the terrace and order a selection of Iberian cheeses and hams or try an assortment of tapas to share.
+You’ll get tapas with Iberian pork, marinated sardines, herring roe, duck, and the famous cured ham.
+It’s a magical dining experience.

 Address: Plaza Arquitecto García de Paredes, 1